Best daily deals

 Price: Free / $5.99

 FitNotes is a popular and simple gym workout log app.
 You can keep track of basically any exercise.
 That includes running, cardio, resistance (strength) exercises, and more.
-You can customize the experience as necessary and the app comes with a bunch of exercises on its own anyway.
+You can customize the experience as necessary, and the app comes with a bunch of exercises on its own anyway.
 It also includes a calendar function as well as restore and backup options.
-The UI is simple enough and it looks good.
-This is great for people who already have a workout routine and just want to track it better.
-All of its features are free and that makes it one of the best free workout apps on mobile.
+The UI is simple enough, and it looks good.
+This is great for people who already have a workout routine and want to track it better.
+All of its features are free, making it one of the best free workout apps on mobile.
 There is a $5.99 pro version for supporting the developer.

 JEFIT Workout Tracker